 Contact: Marie Humphrey & Kaitlin O'Connor

-SAFE Club - The Talley S.A.F.E club is an opportunity for students to meet to discuss issues and plan activities related to diversity and those inclusive of the LGTQ community.
+Talley LGBTQ-Straight Alliance - The Talley LGBTQ-Straight Alliance is an opportunity for students to meet to discuss issues and plan activities related to diversity and those inclusive of the LGTQ community.
 The overall goal of S.A.F.E. club is to promote a safe, tolerant, and inclusive learning environment for all students.

 Contact: Michelle Brymer

-Tiger Paws Yearbook - Students from all grades participate in the publishing of the Talley Yearbook.
+Tiger Paws Yearbook - Students from all teams and grades participate in the publishing of the Talley Yearbook.
+There is an application process.

 Contact: Elyse Vincent